collab-uniba/Emotion_and_Polarity_SO/README.md

 ## Usage
 In the following, we show first how to train a new model for emotion classification and, then, how to test the model on unseen data.

-### Training a new model for emotion classification (70/30% split for train and test, respectively)
+### Training a new model for emotion classification (70/30% split for train and test)
 ```
 train.sh -i file.csv -d delimiter [-g] -e emotion
 ```